 The STDM monopoly was still under contract when Macau SAR was established in December 1999.
 To prepare for the change in August 2001 Law No. 16/2001 stipulated that once STDM’s contract expired gambling would open for bid including to international companies.
 This was supplemented by Law No. 26/2001.

 In 8 October 2011 bids from 8 companies were taken and exactly four month later it was announced the original “STDM” now named “SJM”, Galaxy and Wynn had won the bids.
 In time sub-concessions and modifications were made.
 Venetian was allowed to operate under Galaxy.
 SJM and Wynn allowed MGM to enter the market via a company half-owned by Stanley Ho’s daughter, and Australia’s Crown Limited via partnership in which his son is the chairmen.

-Today there 35 casinos in Macau of which SJM (owned 80% by STDM) owns 20.
+Today, there 35 casinos in Macau of which SJM (owned 80% by STDM) owns 20.
 As for the rest, plenty of information on today’s Macau is widely available searching the web.
-If you’re thinking of taking a trip here I suggest WikiTravel Macau for information and booking hotels through www.macau.com/en/.
+If you’re thinking of taking a trip here I suggest taking a look at WikiTravel Macau for information.
 The purpose of this article was not for those topics but was rather to discuss Macau Gambling Law, our unique culture and history.
 For that, this article took days of research, writing and editing and I hope you feel all is covered well and accurately and have enjoyed the time spent reading this page.